SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 Step 4.1: Install the Controls

-Install the thermostat according to manufacturer instructions and connect all wiring in parallel.
+Install the thermostat according to manufacturer instructions and connect all heating mats in parallel.

 - 120V systems: black-black, white-white, green-green